University of Virginia fraternities and sororities

 Madison Bowl at the University of Virginia is surrounded by several Greek houses.
 Visible from left to right are Phi Kappa Psi, Sigma Alpha Epsilon, St. Anthony Hall, Sigma Phi Epsilon, Zeta Tau Alpha, and St. Elmo Hall.

-Fraternities and sororities at the University of Virginia include the collegiate organizations on the grounds of the University of Virginia in Charlottesville, Virginia.
-First founded in the 1850s with the establishment of several fraternities, the system has since expanded to include sororities, professional organizations, service fraternities, honor fraternities, and cultural organizations.
-Fraternities and sororities have been significant to the history of the University of Virginia, including the founding of two national fraternities Kappa Sigma (ΚΣ) and Pi Kappa Alpha (ΠΚΑ).
+The University of Virginia in Charlottesville, Virginia had numerous fraternities and sororities.
+Since the establishment of several social fraternities in the 1850s, the university's student organizations have expanded to include sororities, professional organizations, service fraternities, honor fraternities, and cultural organizations.
+Fraternities and sororities have been significant to the history of the University of Virginia, including the founding of what a now national fraternities: Kappa Sigma (ΚΣ) and Pi Kappa Alpha (ΠΚΑ).

-Roughly 30% of the student body belongs to a social fraternity or sorority, with additional students involved in professional, service, and honor fraternities.
+Roughly thirty percent of the student body belongs to a social fraternity or sorority, with additional students involved in professional, service, and honor fraternities.
 Many of the university's fraternities and sororities are residential, meaning they own or rent a house for their members to use; many of these houses are located on Rugby Road and the surrounding streets, just north of the university.
 Additionally, three social fraternities hold reserved rooms on the Lawn and the Range: Kappa Sigma in Room 46 East Lawn, Trigon Engineering Society in Room 17 West Lawn, and Pi Kappa Alpha in Room 47 West Range.
 Various NPHC and MGC organizations also have Lawn rooms of historical relevance to their particular chapters as well.

 Reflecting UVA's tradition of student self-governance, the system is currently governed by four Greek Councils consisting of student leaders; however, it is also overseen by the Department of Fraternity and Sorority Life in the university's Office of the Dean of Students.